Sony MDR-7506 vs Audio Technica ATH-M50X [2023 Review]

 With silver accents surrounding the logo, the flat oval ear cups lend a bit more flair to the overall appearance of the headset.
 These headphones seem nice, but they will not make you stand out in a crowd.
 There are, however, various color schemes available that are more appealing than the all-black version reviewed.

-See also 5 Best Sweatproof Over Ear Headphones for Workout [2023 Review]
+See also Best Compact Subwoofer Car [2023 Review]

 The Audio-Technica M50x has somewhat bigger ear cups than the similarly designed ATH-M40x, making it a bit more comfortable.
 Larger ears are readily accommodated by the extra room, and they do not feel overly tight.